 PI Planning Template

 Bring your team toward one vision and decide what stories to develop with the PI Planning Template.
-Have a great overview of your team's backlog and boost efficiency.
+Manage your team's backlog, increase productivity, and build the foundation for a successful PI Planning event.

 About the PI Planning Template